Dries Mertens: AGOVV

 On 1 July 2006, Mertens officially signed for AGOVV Apeldoorn, who later dissolved in 2013, on a season-long loan with the option of purchase.
 He managed a return of 2 goals in 35 appearances during a season which saw him become a fan favourite amongst De Blauwen supporters.
-Mertens' form prompted AGOVV, led by new manager John van den Brom, to exercise the option to sign the Belgian permanently the following season.
+Mertens's form prompted AGOVV, led by new manager John van den Brom, to exercise the option to sign the Belgian permanently the following season.
 It was a move that paid off for the Dutch club as Mertens ended the season having 15 goals in 38 appearances for the club.

 Such was his influence that Mertens was named new club captain for the 2008–09 Eerste Divisie season.
 Mertens excelled in his new role and contributed a further 13 goals for the season which contributed to him being awarded the Golden Bull award for the most talented player in the Eerste Divisie.
 It would be his last season with the club, however, as at the end of the season he agreed to join Eredivisie side Utrecht.
 Mertens made 110 appearances across all competitions for AGOVV during his three seasons at the club and netted 31 goals.